siler23/MultiArchDockerKubernetes/docs/4-Multiarch-buildx-addendum.md

 docker buildx build --platform linux/amd64,linux/s390x,linux/ppc64le -t ${DOCKER_REPO}/buildx-hello-node:1.0 "${MULTIARCH_HOME}"/node-web-app --push
 ```

+!!! info

-*Note: We are using the DOCKER_REPO we just logged in to with the environment variable we just set above*
+    We are using the `DOCKER_REPO` we just logged in to with the environment variable we just set above*

 ![Buildx Hello](images/buildx-build-hello-node.png)